 Can Leadership Be Taught?

-As founding Principal of the new Peter Lougheed Leadership College, Campbell is cultivating a new generation of leaders.
-Drawing on her personal experience as well as the most up to date social science, former Canadian Prime Minister Campbell explores aspects of effective leadership across sectors, and if they can be taught and developed.
+As Founding Principal of the Peter Lougheed Leadership College, Campbell created an interdisciplinary program to cultivate the next generation of leaders who are facing a world driven by intense competition, rapid technological change, and unprecedented leadership challenges.
+Drawing on her personal experience as well as the most up to date social science, former Canadian Prime Minister Campbell explores aspects of effective leadership across sectors, and how to develop creative, flexible, and innovative leaders.

 Gender & Power

 Ms. Campbell has spent much of her life breaking barriers for women.
 Through her political career serving at all three levels of Canadian government, Kim knows what it’s like to make it in a man’s world, and is widely regarded as one of the foremost thinkers and speakers on gender issues.

 In the last century, the argument for including women in leadership positions such as corporate boards seemed to rely on it being a kind and noble thing to do.
 However, recent studies are showing that the inclusion of women can improve decision-making and even the intelligence of a group, which in turn, improves performance overall.